Friends: 10 times the classic sitcom was problematic - Up News Info

 Joey seems to be the butt of everyone’s jokes especially when he likes more “feminine” things.
 There’s a whole episode dedicated to his love of his shoulder bag that is mocked as well as how he explains how he likes wearing makeup.
 Everyone makes a point of saying it’s a “woman’s purse,” but it’s just a shoulder bag.
 Chandler of course chides him saying, “Yeah, pulling flowers out of it makes the bag look a lot more masculine.”

-Lesson learned: Let people like what they like – don’t be sexist!
+Lesson learnt: Let people like what they like – don’t be sexist!

 When Ross couldn’t handle having a male nanny